Seravo/docs/_posts/2015-10-12-using-git-hooks.md

 ### During development: pre-commit hook

-The pre-commit hook script is run by `git` on every commit attempt.
+The `pre-commit` hook script is run by `git` on every commit attempt.
 If the hook returns any exit code whatsoever, the commit is aborted and the developer alerted that they need to fix their code before a commit can be accepted.

 The purpose of this hooks is to help with quality control, preventing developers from committing code that has clear mistakes in them.

-Our WordPress project template contains one custom git hook example you can find in [scripts/hooks/pre-commit](https://github.com/Seravo/wordpress/blob/master/scripts/hooks/pre-commit).
+Our WordPress project template contains one custom git hook example you can find in [scripts/git-hooks/pre-commit](https://github.com/Seravo/wordpress/tree/master/scripts/git-hooks).

 By default our example pre-commit hooks script runs `php -l` to check if there are any syntax errors in the modified PHP files, and then it runs the [Codeception tests]({{ site.baseurl }}{% post_url 2018-09-21-ng-integration-tests %}) to check that the integration tests pass.